-- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - o preventing impairment of children's mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care.

-- o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren)

-- o taking action to enable all children to have the best outcomes.

-- Child protection is part of safeguarding and promoting the welfare of all children and is

-defined as activity that is undertaken to protect specific children who are suspected to be

-suffering, or likely to suffer, significant harm.
-This includes harm that occurs inside or outside

-the home, including online.

-- The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

-- Abuse and neglect.

-- Bullying, including cyberbullying.

-- o Child-on-child abuse.

-- Children with family members in prison.

-- Children who are absent or missing from education.

-- Child missing from home or care.

-- Child Sexual Exploitation (CSE).

-- o Child Criminal Exploitation (CCE).

-- Contextual safeguarding (risks outside the family home).

-- County lines and gangs.

-- Domestic abuse.

-- Drugs and alcohol misuse.

-- Fabricated or induced illness.

-- Faith abuse.

-- Gender based abuse and violence against women and girls.

-- o Hate.

-- o Homelessness.

-- Human trafficking and modern slavery.

-- Mental health.

-- Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting".

-- Online safety.

-- o Preventing radicalisation and extremism.

-- Private fostering.

-- Relationship abuse.

-- Serious violence.

-- Sexual violence and sexual harassment.

-- So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage.

-- o 'Up-skirting'.

-(Also see Part one and Annex B within 'Keeping Children Safe in Education' 2023)

-1.4 Related safeguarding policies

-- This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:
+- In line with 'Working Together to Safeguard Children' and KCSIE, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes.

+- Child protection is part of safeguarding and promoting the welfare of all children and is defined

+as activity that is undertaken to protect specific children who are suspected to be suffering, or

+likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home,

+including online.

+- Offham Primary School acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

+- Abuse and neglect

+- o Bullying, including cyberbullying

+- o Child-on-Child Abuse

+- o Children with family members in prison

+- Children who are absent or missing from education

+- o Child missing from home or care

+- Child Sexual Exploitation (CSE)

+- Child Criminal Exploitation (CCE)

+- Contextual safeguarding (risks outside the family home)

+- County lines and gangs

+- o Domestic abuse

+- Drugs and alcohol misuse

+- Fabricated or induced illness

+- Faith abuse

+- o Gender based abuse and violence against women and girls

+- Hate

+- o Homelessness

+- Human trafficking and modern slavery

+- Mental health

+- Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

+- Online safety

+- o Peer on peer abuse

+- o Preventing radicalisation and extremism

+- Private fostering

+- Relationship abuse

+- o Serious violence

+- Sexual violence and sexual harassment

+- So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

+- Upskirting

+(Also see Part One and Annex B within 'Keeping Children Safe in Education')

+1.4 Related Safeguarding Policies

+- This policy is one of a series in the Offham Primary School integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:

+- Behaviour policy

+- Online safety

 - Anti-bullying

+- Data protection and GDPR Policy

+- o Relationship, Sex and Health Education (RSHE)

+- Health and safety

-- Attendance
+- Attendance and Punctuality

+- o Risk assessments

+- First aid